Battipaglia: Economy

-A large number of local dairy companies produce the well-known local buffalo mozzarella (Mozzarella di bufala campana DOP), a famous form of which is called zizzona di Battipaglia (Battipaglia boob) because of its similarity to a female breast.
+A large number of local dairy companies produce the well-known buffalo mozzarella (Mozzarella di bufala campana DOP), of which a distinctive local variant is known as zizzona di Battipaglia (literally "Battipaglia's big breast") on account of its shape.

-In addition to that, Battipaglia is a production area of Carciofo di Paestum (Paestum artichoke) IGP, annurca IGP, and tomato Fiaschello.
+Battipaglia is also a production area for the Carciofo di Paestum (Paestum artichoke) IGP, the annurca apple IGP and the local Fiaschello tomato.

-Among the most significant companies which established factories in Battipaglia are: Bonduelle (food), Sivam (animal husbandry), Cooper Standard Automotive (car parts), Nexans (electric cables), and Deriblok (packaging).
+Among the most significant companies which have established factories in Battipaglia are Bonduelle (packaged vegetables), Sivam (animal feed), Cooper Standard Automotive (automotive components), Nexans (electric cables) and Deriblok (packaging).

 Culture

-Every first Sunday of July the town's center is decked to the nines for three days on the occasion of the celebrating of Our Lady of Hope (Festa della Speranza).
-The big town market, whose atmosphere recalls an amusement park where traders can display their wares, lasts from Saturday to Monday, usually ending with a music exhibition in the central Piazza Amendola.
+Every first Sunday of July the town centre is festively decorated for three days on the occasion of the feast of Our Lady of Hope (Festa della Speranza).
+The large town fair, which runs from Saturday to Monday and has the atmosphere of a funfair, with traders displaying their wares along the central streets, usually concludes with a live music performance in Piazza Amendola.